Mathématique: Chapter 59

 “He can handle himself,” Sheppard said.
 “He won’t be easy to take down.”

+Sheppard fixed his attention on Carter.
 “What I’m saying is, if you go in with this half-assed plan?
-You’re gonna have to,” Sheppard said sharply, looking at Carter.
+You’ll have to.”

 Young cleared his throat.

-“The last thing Dr. Jackson did before he collapsed was to get Nicholas Rush classified as a Planetary Asset,” Landry growled.
-“And if we need to ‘take him down’ to bring him in?
+“The last thing Dr. Jackson did before he collapsed was get Nicholas Rush classified as a Planetary Asset,” Landry growled.
+“If we need to ‘take him down’ to bring him in?
 We will.”

 Young got to his feet.